mulesoft-labs/raml-java-tools/pojo-to-raml/README.md

 ```

 In this example, the UUID class is parsed by the NullClassParser class and it's type is changed to the basic "string" type.

+# Writing your own plugin

+The simplest way to do this is to package a jar with a META-INF/pojotoraml-plugin.properties file listing your plugins, as in
+this [example](src/main/resources/META-INF/pojotoraml-plugin.properties).
+In there you have one interface you have to
+[implement](src/main/java/org/raml/pojotoraml/RamlAdjuster.java).
+There is a helper interface in there should you not want to
+override all methods.